BudgetForOpenSource/website/README.md

 Sounds boring?
 It should be.
 Supporting open source projects we rely on should just be part of the cost of doing business for our companies.
 And as software engineers, we are in a unique and privileged position to make or shape many budget decisions, whether we're aware of it or not.
 "We need Slack to work."
 Poof! we're now paying for slack.
 "We'd like a training budget so we can learn and improve" Boom! training budgets are now standard.
 "We want healthy lunches".
 Voila! quinoa salads everywhere!

 Next, let's tell our companies that having a budget to support the open source projects that we (and our companies and products) rely on, is important to us and our jobs.
-Let's get them added to the budget.
+Let's get them added to the budget.thanks

 **Getting started**